Floyd Roberts

-Early years
+Early life

-He was born on February 12, 1900, in Jamestown, North Dakota.
+Roberts was born on February 12, 1900, in Jamestown, North Dakota.
 Father, Frederick Augustus Roberts and Mother, Ruby Lenore Roberts.
 Around 1920 Roberts moved to California.
 A story in the Van Nuys News reports that Floyd Roberts married Miss Edna Vincent after a surprise shower for the couple on 18 September 1925.

+Driving career

+Early career

-In 1924, prior to his marriage, he was already becoming known in auto racing circles.
+In 1924, prior to his marriage, Roberts was already becoming known in auto racing circles.
 He raced at the Ascot Speedway in California and participated in a series of races in Hawaii.

 1938 Indianapolis 500

 In qualifying, Roberts won the pole in his Burd Piston Ring Special, entered by car owner Lou Moore, at a record qualifying speed of 125.681 mph.
 At that time he had not won a major championship race in his 22-year career.
 He was quoted as saying, "My luck has always run in cycles.
 Now it's running good and I'll win."

 During the race, Roberts and Wilbur Shaw, in gasoline-powered cars, fell behind several alcohol-fueled machines.
 When the latter cars had to pit for fuel before the petrol entries, Roberts first took the lead.
 He made his only pit stop for gas and a tire change at about 300 miles, and relinquished the lead to Jimmy Snyder.
 75 miles later, Snyder came in a third time for more methanol, and Roberts, pulling away from Shaw, re-took a lead he would not give up again.
 He came home with a record average speed of over 117 mph.
-His share of winnings totaled $38,000.
+His share of winnings totaled over $32,000.
 Owner Moore said, "Floyd has always wanted to retire to a farm as soon as he had enough money.
 I am hoping he will."